universalcore/elastic-git/README.rst

 -----------------

 We've followed the example of Apache Avro_ when it comes to schema evolution.
-Avro compatible schema's can be generated from the command line.
+Avro compatible schemas can be generated from the command line.

 Model definitions can be rebuilt from Avro_ JSON schema files.